butterfly-ops/docs/database.md

 ------------- | -------------
-get | will return all rows as associative array. first | will just return the first row as associative array one($column_name) | will return only one column value. column($column_name) | will return the values of specific column as an array list. keyToValue($key_column) | will return result indexed by key_column.
+get | will return all rows as associative array. first | will just return the first row as associative array count | Will return the number of rows for the query without any Group By statement. one($column_name) | will return only one column value. column($column_name) | will return the values of specific column as an array list. keyToValue($key_column) | will return result indexed by key_column.
 Value will be the row as the associative array.